Quest of the Delta Knights: Plot

 The plot revolves around a young boy named Travis (nicknamed "Tee") who learns from his master that he is the key to saving the world from an evil plot.
 Tee joins the secret organization of the Delta Knights and embarks on a quest to attempt to recover the lost treasures inside the fabled Lost Storehouse of Archimedes.
-The plot is markedly similar to that of Robert Heinlein's Citizen of the Galaxy, including its essentially identical setup of a young slave boy—who is really the lost heir of a powerful family—being bought for a pittance by a seeming beggar, who is himself really a spy, and who suspects the boy's true identity.

 Anachronisms

 The film displays extreme confusion with regard to setting, both in terms of time period and location.
 The story seems to take place in medieval England, although a number of plot elements contradict this.
 Vultare's henchmen wear headgear strongly resembling (stereotypical) Viking helmets.
 Baydool states that they are in the Dark Ages, yet firearms are inexplicably used.
 Leonardo da Vinci, a figure from Renaissance Italy, appears as a major character in the plot.
 Finally, Leonardo and Tee are searching for the lost storehouse of Archimedes, a figure from ancient Syracuse, Sicily, whose storehouse one might reasonably think unlikely to be found in England.
 A document held by Archimedes seen in a flashback is also clearly held together by staples.

 These anachronisms served as fodder for the cast of Mystery Science Theater 3000: Mike Nelson riffing "Sultans!
 Pirates!
-After them!" as the protagonists are fleeing from questionably dressed guards, Tom Servo has a choir that sings about the Delta Knights who "live in Europe somewhere", and Leonardo da Vinci (played by Bill Corbett) ridicules the "bad movie" and pointing out that the film's depiction of him is a "mook" who is nothing like him.
+After them!" as the protagonists are fleeing from questionably dressed guards, Tom Servo has a choir that sings about the Delta Knights who "live in Europe somewhere" and "they don't get historical facts just right", and Leonardo da Vinci (played by Bill Corbett) ridicules the "bad movie" and pointing out that the film's depiction of him is a "mook" who is nothing like him.